iotshaman/shaman-cluster/README.md

 Next, it will prompt you to enter the path to your browser's executable (please check back later for additional documentation on finding the executable path); provide a value, then click `Enter`.
 Once complete, simply restart any minion processes that are currently running and any requests with `render: true` will now render your webpage before returning the scrape results.

 ## Receiving Status Notifications
-All "compute" skills accept a `body` parameter of `webhook`, and when provided the root server will send an HTTP POST request to the provided URL when all chunks are complete (including failures).
+All "compute" skills accept a parameter of `webhook`, and when provided the root server will send an HTTP POST request to the provided URL, when all chunks are complete (including failures).
 Below is the type definition for the POST's payload:
 ```ts
 export type StatusNotification = {
   requestId: string;